JairoJeffersont/easy_framework/readme.md

-# Simple PHP Routing Application
+# Simple PHP API Application

-This is a simple PHP application that demonstrates basic routing, handling HTTP requests, and organizing controllers for CRUD operations.
-The application uses **Dotenv** for environment variable management, **PDO** for database interactions, and a custom router to handle different HTTP methods and routes.
+This is a simple PHP framework for APIs that demonstrates basic routing, handling HTTP requests, and organizing controllers for CRUD operations.
+The framework uses Dotenv for environment variable management, PDO for database interactions, and a custom router to handle different HTTP methods and routes.

 ## Features